 Commonly referred to as Chinatown’s oldest bar, Red’s Place is a sports bar decorated in Christmas string lights and Tsingtao lanterns.
 One of the diviest of dive bars in the area, the most common drink at Red’s Place is beer served by a warm and inviting staff.
 Many locals frequent the unpretentious historic bar and it’s common to find the bar packed on big sports nights.

 A restaurant located in a historic dining room, Mr. Jui’s is a relatively new addition to Chinatown’s most popular hangouts.
 Along with a unique food menu, the restaurant’s bar also uses Chinese ingredients in concoctions such as ‘Fortune’ – made with bourbon, spiced apple, pommel, and puer (a Chinese tea).
 Located on Waverly Place, Mr. Jui’s (already a James Beard Semi-Finalist) is quickly becoming a Chinatown staple.

-, Specs’ Twelve Adler Museum Cafe (or ‘Specs’ as it’s often called) is one of the most storied bars in the city.
+Located on the outskirts of Chinatown in the Italian neighborhood North Beach, Specs’ Twelve Adler Museum Cafe (or ‘Specs’ as it’s often called) is one of the most storied bars in the city.
 A humble space hidden in an alleyway, Specs opened in 1968 and grew popular among the crop of artists, writers, poets and musicians that frequented the area.
 Decorated in oddities and often packed with old-timers, Specs is a true San Francisco treasure.